Cryptoworxx/cnovation-pay/shopware/README.md

 Once the plugin is uploaded and installed, you need to get an API token to connect it to the CNovation-Pay ecosystem.
-You may generate a new token in your portal account or you can simply click on the "Get Token" Button the the plugin config screen:
+You may generate a new token in your portal account or you can simply click on the "Get Token" Button on the plugin config screen:
 ![configure plugin](configure_plugin_1.png)

 An new windows opens and leads you to the process of [generating an API Token](../docs/get_token.md).